All Episodes

 And the fact that she didn't, it was like, oh my God, they were just lying to try to help.

-And ever since then, it's it's been terrifying to me, but obvious to me that the corporate media is not media anymore.
+And ever since then, it's been terrifying to me, but obvious to me that the corporate media is not media anymore.

-It's it's it's propaganda that they're pushing right now that the reason gas prices are up are because of unprecedented demand.
+They're pushing right now that the reason gas prices are up are because of unprecedented demand.

 I'm like, shut down the Keystone pipeline.